-Generators can be used to provide back-up power during outages to homes and businesses and power facilities.
+Generators can be used to provide back-up power during power outages to homes, businesses and power facilities.
 They are also widely used during the construction of new developments, as well as in the resources, agricultural and civil infrastructure sectors, to provide power when there’s no access to electricity from the grid.

-Designed to run on petrol or diesel, both conventional and inverter generators use internal combustion to create energy that’s then converted into an electrical current.
-Two key differences between conventional and inverter generators include how the current is produced, and the quality of this current.
+Designed to run on petrol or diesel, both traditional generators and inverter generators use internal combustion to create energy that’s then converted into an electrical current.
+Two key differences between traditional generators and inverter generators include how the current is produced, and the quality of this current.

-Conventional generators use a mechanical alternator to produce alternating current (or AC) power that’s ready to use.
+Traditional generators, also known as conventional generators or standard generators, use a mechanical alternator to produce alternating current (or AC power) that’s ready to use.

 Generators come in all shapes and sizes, to tackle different power generation jobs.
 Choosing the right size and type of power supply will depend largely on where you are working, and what type of work you are performing.

 Some generators have a bigger power output; some are more mobile than others; some generator power is more consistent; and some generators are loud, where others are much quieter.
 Here are five considerations to help you find the right generator to meet your needs.